altruios/namshubettulpa/public/namshubettuple/the-plan.md

 "FL::We're meeting her there, make the call."
-*Lenny pulled out a cell phone and made the call* ~Felix's continued gasping of surprised serenity counterpointed the cellphone's ring~ "L::Stay."
-*He hung up and looked at Flanagan*
-"FL::Most of the people who would take advantage of that open line would be dead now, or otherwise now in disorder."
+*Lenny pulled out a cell phone and made the call* ~Felix's continued gasping of surprised serenity counterpointed the cellphone's ring~ "FL::Most of the people who would take advantage of that open line would be dead now, or otherwise now in disorder."
 *Jochek shrugged*
 "R::What's the plan?"